pheryjs/phery/README.md

 ## What do I need?

-+    PHP 5.3+ with JSON functions (no legacy support for PHP 4, not tested in PHP 5.2, it MIGHT work)
++    PHP 5.3+ with JSON functions (no legacy support for PHP 4, not thoroughly tested in PHP 5.2, but it works fine)
 +    jQuery 1.7+ (strongly suggested to use 1.8.1+)
 +    Firefox 3.6+, IE 8+, Chrome 12+, Safari 5+, Opera 10+